the-trash/the_comments/README.md

 ### You should be strong!

 This gem has many steps to install.
-Yes, I know it, but I have no ides how can it be easier.
+Yes, I know it, but I have no ideas how can it be easier.
 You should be strong and be careful to setup it.
-Just follow an installation instruction, and I sure - everything will be great!
+Just follow an installation instruction step by step, and I sure - everything will be fine!

 ### Strong dependencies of gem